Moose Factory: Climate

+Demographics

+Typical residential street in Factory Island 1 Indian Reserve, Moose Factory.

+Given that the community does not have one unified government, accurate population reporting is challenging.

+The 2021 Canadian census reported that the designated place of Moose Factory South (the southern portion of the island, outside the reserve) had a population of 495 living in 168 of its 252 total private dwellings, a change of from its 2016 population of 672.
+With a land area of 1.51 km2, it had a population density of in 2021.

+Official reporting in April 2026 by Crown–Indigenous Relations and Northern Affairs Canada reports 1,829 members of MCFN living on reserve, 87 members living on other reserves or crown land, and 3,343 members living off reserve.

+In spring 2026, when 1,000 community members evacuated due to flooding risks, the CBC reported that the community had a population of approximately 3,900.

+The Moose Cree language is an endangered Cree language spoken primarily in and around Moose Factory, with approximately 3,000 native speakers as of 2007, according to Ethnologue.

 Economy

 The economy of the island is based on the healthcare, service, tourism, and construction industries.
-The largest employer is the Weeneebayko General Hospital, followed by Moose Cree First Nation and Northern Stores.
+The largest employer is the Weeneebayko General Hospital, followed by the band council and Northern Stores.

 Northern Stores, G.G.'s and QuickStop are the main stores on the island.
 "The Complex" is the retail and community centre containing a grocery store (Northern Stores), a restaurant, a Canada Post outlet, a pharmacy, and offices.

+Arts and culture

 Although few people practise a solely traditional lifestyle (i.e. living only off the land), the majority of people still participate in the spring and fall moose hunt.
 Traditional skills such as preparing and tanning of moose hides as well as the creation of moccasins and moose hide mitts with beading are still practised today.
 Other crafts practised in Moose Factory include the production of tamarack geese, snowshoes, and soapstone carvings which are sold locally.

-Political organization

-The island is politically divided into two political entities: